-Week eight of the 2019 Regular Legislative Session is complete.
-Bills relating to agriculture are summarized below.
+The 2019 Florida Legislative Session officially began on March 5.
+Bills relating to agriculture continue to be filed and are summarized below.
 Updates from the previous report are in bold print.

 Water and Natural Resources

 St. Johns Upper Basin Wastewater Pollutant Control Program: HB 405 by Representative Grall creates the St. Johns Upper Basin Wastewater Pollutant Control Program, which would consist of an action plan designed to be a multifaceted approach to reducing pollutant loads by improving the management of pollutant sources.
 The bill also requires all entities disposing of septage within the watershed to submit an agricultural use plan to the Department of Health.
-The bill has passed two of three committees.
-The Senate companion, SB 1278 by Senator Mayfield has been debated on Special Order and is now on Third Reading.
+The bill has been referred to three committees.
+It does not currently have a Senate companion.

 Dredge and Fill Permitting Program: HB 799 by Representative Overdorf urges Congress to direct U.S. EPA to issue memorandum of agreement so Florida may complete assumption of section 404 dredge and fill permitting program under federal Clean Water Act.
-It has passed the full House and is in Senate Messages.
+It has been referred to two committees.
 There is currently no Senate companion.